hiulit/kaleistyleguide/README.md

 ## Inspiration and alternatives

-Phytoplankton is heavily influenced by the projects found in [the Style Guide guide](http://vinspee.me/style-guide-guide/).
+Phytoplankton is heavily influenced by the projects found in [http://styleguides.io/](http://styleguides.io/) and [the Style Guide guide](http://vinspee.me/style-guide-guide/).

 ## Technologies